-For Advisement, please check the Designated Advising Roster on our page and follow the instructions to contact your advisor via email.
-If you would like to contact us for other inquiries please call Karima Gil (718) 262-2681, Andrea Mcleod-Spruill (718) 262-2682
+For Advisement, please check the Designated Advising Roster on our webpage and follow the instructions to contact your designated advisor via email.
+If you would like to contact us for other inquiries please call Andrea Mcleod-Spruill (718) 262-2682 or Keisha Bascom (718) 262-2681.

 The disciplines of Political Science, Psychology and Sociology combine academic excellence with a strong focus on community service.
 Students have the opportunity for community-based internships as well as independent research and study with individual faculty members.

 The Political Science program is aligned with the mission of the Department of Behavioral Sciences and York College in the following ways.
 We strive to provide students with the knowledge and skills that will prepare them for careers, as well as graduate and professional studies, and to contribute as active citizens in our ever-changing interdependent world.
 Our students will develop critical reading, writing and thinking skills to evaluate the structure and operation of politics and power, including their own and other political systems.
 The Political Science program encourages community service and social responsibility both through our course work and community-based internships.
 Students have an opportunity to do independent research to gain research experience and mentorship from individual faculty members.
 We offer a flexible program that serves the interests of our diverse and multicultural college community.
 The program will provide the foundation for students to become informed, active, socially responsible, and ethical citizens, professionals, and leaders.